oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 While each step of this OAuth flow to get the tokens is critical to ensure a secure authentication and authorization process, let's inspect the two requests in more detail.

-## Create an Authorization server and view the well-known endpoints
+## Create an OAuth 2.0 + OIDC Compliant Authorization server

-We'll start by setting up an Authorization server in Okta and use the [OpenID Connect Debugger](https://oidcdebugger.com/) tool to inspect the Network requests.
+We'll start by setting up an authorization server in Okta and use the [OpenID Connect Debugger](https://oidcdebugger.com/) tool to inspect the Network requests.
+This authorization server is OAuth 2.0 and OIDC compliant, so we can use it as a

 {% include setup/cli.md type="spa" loginRedirectUri="https://oidcdebugger.com/debug" %}

 Make note of the `Issuer` and `Client ID`.
 In the upcoming steps, you'll need those values to configure Okta in your SPA client.

+## View the well-known endpoint for OIDC Discovery

 Authorization servers have standard, public endpoints for discovery by clients.
-In our case, because we are using OAuth 2.0 + OIDC, we have two discovery endpoints.

-### OAuth Authorization Server Discovery

-The OAuth specification requires there is a standardized mechanism for clients to discover metadata about the Authorization Server at the `{Issuer}/.well-known/oauth-authorization-server`.
-Replace the `{Issuer}` with the value from Okta CLI and navigate to the path in your browser.

-You should see JSON formatted data with information that provides the necessary information to interact with the Authorization server:

-{% img blog/spa-auth-tokens/well-known-oauth.jpg alt:"Example OAuth well-known discovery document" width:"800" %}{: .center-image }

-The OAuth discovery document doesn't have any user information.
-It only has information about the resources the user has access to.

-We have the endpoints for the authorization and token requests, which we'll inspect momentarily.

-### OIDC Discovery
+Let's take a peek at the OIDC discovery document.

-The OpenID Connect specification also requires a standardized mechanism for client discovery.
+The OpenID Connect specification requires a standardized mechanism for client discovery.
 You can find it at `{Issuer}/.well-known/openid-configuration`.
 Open up a browser tab to the OIDC discovery endpoint.
 It is also JSON formatted data that looks something like this:

-{% img blog/spa-auth-tokens/well-known-oauth.jpg alt:"Example OIDC well-known discovery document" width:"800" %}{: .center-image }
+{% img blog/spa-auth-tokens/well-known-oidc.jpg alt:"Example OIDC well-known discovery document" width:"800" %}{: .center-image }

-Like the OAuth discovery response, we have the endpoints for the authorization and token requests.
-We also have a user info endpoint to query for user information.
+In the discovery response, we have the endpoints for the authorization and token requests which we'll use in following steps.
+We also have a user info endpoint to query for user information and endpoints to validate the ID token.
 If you find the property for `claims_supported`, you'll see the claims cover various identifying information about the user.

 ## Debug the Authorization Code and Token requests